 - Has either graduated from a St. Vrain Valley School District high school or is a current resident within the geographical boundaries of the St. Vrain Valley School District.

 The Longmont Community Foundation manages our scholarship funds and the selection process for our scholarships.
 Applications forms and procedures are posted on the Longmont Community Foundation website near the end of each calendar year, with an application deadline of mid-March the following year.

-one to Megan Tatusko, rising senior at the University of Colorado Boulder and the other to Madison Precht, who is pursuing a master’s degree in social work at Washington University in St. Louis.
+A $1,250 scholarship was awarded to each, Megan Tatusko, magna cum laude graduate of the University of Colorado Boulder, who is going on to study medicine at the University of New York Upstate Medical University and Madison Precht, who is pursuing a master’s degree in social work at Washington University in St. Louis.
 Both these young women are outstanding students and energetic community leaders.
-Megan is ultimately planning to apply to medical school and Madison is interested in focusing on child welfare.
-Branch members are very proud to be able to assist these 2 promising women in reaching their goals.